Geography of the Soviet Union: Borders and neighbors

 The Soviet Union had the longest borders of any contemporary country, extending approx. 60,000 km.
 They measured some 10,000 kilometers (6,213.7 mi) from Kaliningrad on Gdańsk Bay in the west to Ratmanova Island (Big Diomede Island) in the Bering Strait - the rough equivalent of the distance from Edinburgh, Scotland, westwards to Nome, Alaska.
-From the tip of the Taymyr Peninsula on the Arctic Ocean to the Central Asian town of Kushka near the Afghan, the border extended almost 5,000 kilometers (3,106.8 mi) of mostly rugged, inhospitable terrain.
-The east-west expanse of the United States would easily have fit between the northern and southern borders of the Soviet Union at their extremities.
+From the tip of the Taymyr Peninsula on the Arctic Ocean to the Central Asian town of Kushka near the Afghan border extended almost 5,000 kilometers (3,106.8 mi) of mostly rugged, inhospitable terrain.
+The east–west expanse of the United States would easily have fit between the northern and southern borders of the Soviet Union at their extremities.

 The Soviet Union had sixteen countries along its nearly 20,000 kilometers (12,427.4 mi) of land borders.

 In Asia it had neighbors (from east to west) in: